-Unless your tour requires a passport, leave yours on the ship.
+Should you take your passport with you on shore excursions?
+No, you shouldn't bring your passport, unless your tour requires it.
 We recommend bringing your driver's license as a form of ID instead.
 You don't want to risk losing your passport ashore.
 In the event of an injury or other unexpected event that forces you to stay in port, the cruise line will bring all your stuff (documents included) to you so you're not left stranded.

 Regardless of the shore excursion you're taking, it's always smart to have a little cash on you for emergencies, tips and shopping.
 But there's no need to bring a roll of hundreds unless you plan to purchase an entire market stall.
 Bring some cash (we find $50 or so usually suffices) and a credit card.
 If you're in a country that requires you to exchange currency, bring a debit card.
 ATMs offer better exchange rates than banks and currency-conversion centers.

-Do your research before you go.
-Especially if you book an independent excursion, you should have a good grasp on your whereabouts and feel comfortable getting around on your own in each port.
-Familiarize yourself with the country's culture, be aware of any dress codes, and find out what language the locals speak.
+Do your research before you step ashore.
+You should have a good grasp on your whereabouts and feel comfortable getting around on your own in each port.
+Familiarize yourself with the country's culture, be aware of any dress codes and find out what language the locals speak.
 If it's not your native tongue, go the extra mile and learn a few common words or phrases, such as "Hello," "Thank you" and "One round of shots, please!"

-Guides are required to give safety briefings at the beginning of any tour -- think scuba diving and ATV riding -- that could result in injury if rules are not followed.
-Ignore them, and you could end up hurting yourself or someone else -- without even realizing you were doing anything wrong in the first place.
+Guides are required to give safety briefings at the beginning of any shore excursions that could result in injury if rules are not followed (think: scuba diving and ATV riding).
+Ignore them, and you could end up hurting yourself or someone else, without even realizing you were doing anything wrong in the first place.
 Their main goal is to prevent both minor and catastrophic injuries, but there are a number of other reasons you should listen closely.
 This is also the time to get insider tips on how to make the most out of your activity.

-Shore excursions aren't the time for "Rocky" moments.
+Shore excursions aren't the time for your "Rocky" moment.
 If you feel tired or the activity is more strenuous than you anticipated, don't feel pressured to continue.
 Pushing yourself over the limit can cause injury and put a damper on the rest of your cruise.